Nocksoft/Author-Box-by-Nocksoft/readme.txt

 = 1.x.x =
 * headline can now be adjusted
+* users can now add their custom URL including link text for the Author Box footer

 = 1.0.1 =
 * font size of the headline can now be adjusted